-- a) This is the most current reliable map as at the time of Plan amendment March 2017.
-This will be reviewed as improved information becomes available. - b) The bore points on this map show groundwater salinity records since the salinity contours were developed these align with the salinity contours.
+- a) This is the most current reliable map as at March 2017.
+This will be reviewed as improved information becomes available. - b) The bore points on this map show groundwater salinity records since the salinity contours were developed.
+These align with the salinity contours.